billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Recursion and Iteration

-Since functions can call instances of themselves, we can define a recursive factorial (N!) function.
-The recursion is equivalent to a simple iteration, and in fact this is how the diagram can represent iteration.
-Reading left to right, we define a helper decrement function, a "facstep" helper function, carefully arranged to return the recursive function invocation as the last step to allow the "tail recursion" optimization, and finally an invocation of "facstep" with an pseudofunction input and 1 passed to the "acc" input.
+Since functions can call instances of themselves, we can define a recursive factorial (n!) function.
+This recursion is equivalent to an iteration, and in fact this is how functioncharts can represent iteration.
+Reading left to right, we define a helper decrement function, a "step" helper function, carefully arranged to return the recursive function invocation as the last step to allow the "tail recursion" optimization, and finally an invocation of "step" with an pseudofunction input and 1 passed to the "acc" accumulator input.

 <figure>
   <img src="./resources/factorial.svg"  alt="" title="Recursive definition of factorial function N!.">